Muscadine-Labs/morpho-blue-liquidation-bot/README.md

 # Morpho Blue Liquidation Bot

+*** USE AT YOUR OWN RISK, UPGRADED, NOT AUDITED CODE, INTENDED FOR THE PURPOSE OF MUSCADINE LABS*** Purpose is for idle tokens (earning yield in morpho vaults) to earn more yields through liquidiations.

 A simple, fast, and easily deployable liquidation bot for the **Morpho Blue** protocol.
 This bot is entirely based on **RPC calls** and is designed to be **easy to configure**, **customizable**, and **ready to deploy** on any EVM-compatible chain.

 ## Visual Architecture